Last updated July 2026

 Is it safe for children to swim at Whangaumu Bay?

 Yes.
-The sheltered bay has calm water most of the time, with no significant surf or rip currents.
-It’s one of the more family-friendly beaches on the Tūtūkākā Coast.
+The sheltered north-facing bay offers calm water with little surf or rip current, making it one of the more family-friendly beaches on the Tūtūkākā Coast.

 Is freedom camping allowed at Whangaumu Bay?

-Yes, with restrictions.
-You can camp for 1 night per month.
+Yes, in the designated site only, with a limit of one night per calendar month.
 The site is closed to freedom camping from 18 December to 8 February each year.

 Can I launch a kayak here?

-Yes — the calm water and easy beach access make Whangaumu Bay well suited for kayaking and paddleboarding.
+Yes.
+The calm water and easy beach access suit kayaking and paddleboarding.

 How do I get there from Whangārei?

-Head toward Ngunguru on State Highway 1, then follow the signs to Tūtūkākā.
-At the T-intersection on Tūtūkākā Block Road, turn left toward Whangaumu Street rather than continuing to the marina.
+Travel toward Ngunguru on State Highway 1, then follow signs to Tūtūkākā.
+At the T-intersection on Tūtūkākā Block Road, turn left onto Whangaumu Street rather than continuing to the marina.